← Finlynq

 Finlynq vs Era

 Era is a hosted, AI-first personal finance SaaS with a closed-source MCP server.
-Finlynq is the open-source, self-hostable alternative — same MCP-driven UX, your infrastructure, your encryption keys, no aggregator hostage.
+Finlynq is the open-source, self-hostable alternative.
+You get the same MCP-driven feel, but on your own infrastructure, with your own encryption keys, and no aggregator holding your data hostage.

 When to choose Era

-Era is the right call if any of these matter more than ownership:
+Era is probably the better pick if any of these matter to you more than owning your data:

-• You want bank sync to "just work" out of the box.
-Era ships with aggregator-grade automatic transactions across thousands of US institutions; Finlynq is currently file / email import only.
+• You want the broadest bank coverage out of the box.
+Era ships aggregator-grade automatic transactions across thousands of US institutions.
+Finlynq now connects directly to your bank too, but Era's institution coverage is wider today.

 • You want regulated investment advisory or brokerage.
-Era's Thesis (private beta) is an SEC-registered investment adviser with brokerage via Alpaca.
-Finlynq is not — and explicitly never will be.
+Era's Thesis (private beta) is an SEC-registered investment adviser with brokerage through Alpaca.
+Finlynq isn't, and it never will be.

-• You don't want to think about Postgres, Docker, encryption keys, or password recovery.
-Era is hosted; that's the whole pitch.
+• You'd rather not think about Postgres, Docker, encryption keys, or password recovery.
+Era is hosted, and honestly that's the whole pitch.

 • You want shared household finances baked in.
 Era's multi-user shared views are first-class.